Toronto International Film Festival

-The Toronto International Film Festival (TIFF, often stylized as tiff) is one of the most prestigious and largest publicly attended film festivals in the world.
-Founded in 1976, the festival takes place every year in early September.
-The organization behind the film festival is also a permanent destination for film culture operating out of the TIFF Lightbox cultural centre, located in downtown Toronto.
+The Toronto International Film Festival (TIFF) is one of the most prestigious and largest publicly attended film festivals in the world.

+Founded in 1976, the festival takes place every year in early September, in downtown Toronto.
+The organization behind the film festival is also a permanent destination for film culture at the TIFF Lightbox, which serves as a venue for some film screenings during the festival as well as cinematheque film series, commercial art house and independent film screenings, and other specialty film festivals, throughout the year.

 The TIFF People's Choice Award – which is based on audience balloting – has emerged as an indicator of success during awards season, especially at the Academy Awards.
 Past recipients of this award include Oscar-winning films, such as Chariots of Fire (1981), Life Is Beautiful (1998), American Beauty (1999), Crouching Tiger, Hidden Dragon (2000), Slumdog Millionaire (2008), The King's Speech (2010), Silver Linings Playbook (2012), 12 Years a Slave (2013), The Imitation Game (2014), La La Land (2016), Three Billboards Outside Ebbing, Missouri (2017), Green Book (2018), Jojo Rabbit (2019), Nomadland (2020), Belfast (2021) and American Fiction (2023).

 TIFF starts the Thursday night after Labour Day (the first Monday in September in Canada) and lasts for eleven days.
 The 2024 Toronto International Film Festival took place from September 5 through 15, 2024.
 The 2025 Toronto International Film Festival took place from September 4 through 14, 2025.

-As of 2022, the festival's CEO is Cameron Bailey.

 Background

 The Toronto International Film Festival was first launched as the Toronto Festival of Festivals, collecting the best films from other film festivals around the world and showing them to eager audiences in Toronto.
 Founded by Bill Marshall, Dusty Cohl, and Henk Van der Kolk, the inaugural event took place from October 18 through 24, 1976.
 That first year, 35,000 filmgoers watched 127 films from 30 countries presented in ten programmes.
-Piers Handling had been the festival's director and CEO since 1994, while Noah Cowan became co-director of TIFF in 2004.
-In late 2007, Cowan became the artistic director of TIFF Lightbox, while longtime programmer Cameron Bailey succeeded as co-director.
-As of 2013, Bailey was the artistic director of the Toronto International Film Festival, as well as TIFF Lightbox's year round programming.